bhbmaster/rhood/README.md

 * TSLA net profit $695.66 ** currently open **
 ```

-**Sidenote:** the above information from top to bottom shows the order information as shown by the robinhood API, then the pertinent stock info as it was parsed by rhood.py (this is similar to the returned order info, except it also shows the value), then it shows any open positions, then my net profits.
-So this tells the used they had a total of 42 orders with TSLA and made 695$ off of it so far TSLA, and that they still currently have 3 shares of TSLA.
-Since this is an open stock, we will see that $695 profit only after selling TSLA right now at its current ask price ($634.13)
+**Sidenote:** Above information shows the order information as shown by the robinhood API, followed by the info as it was parsed by rhood.py (this is similar to the returned API order info, except it also shows the value), then it shows any open positions, finally it shows the net profits.
+From this data, we see there is a total of 42 orders with TSLA with 3 open stocks and profited $695 so far.
+Since this is an open stock, we will only see that full profit after selling all of TSLA at current ask price ($634.13).

 ## HELP